alexissp1/my_portfolio/README.md

 </p>

 ## Education
-- B.S Degree in Operations Research from The United States Naval Academy (2021)
+- Bachelor of Science in in Operations Research from The United States Naval Academy (2021)
-- Currently working on obtaining M.S degree in Operations Analysis from the Naval Postgraduate School
+- Currently enrolled in the Operations Analysis (360) program at the Naval Postgraduate School

 ## Job Experience
 - Surface Warfare Officer | USN (2021-2024)